avito-tech/avito-android/docs/content/contributing/Logging.md

 # Logging

 We have common libs those are reused in both environments: Android and Gradle.
 So we need a logger is not dependent on the concrete environment. \
-We create `com.avito.logger.Logger`.
-It helps us reuse code.
+We've created `com.avito.logger.Logger`.
+It helps us to reuse code.

 ## Logging in Gradle

 To obtain a logger for Gradle we create the `GradleLoggerPlugin`.
-It must be applied to the root project higher then others plugins dependent on it. \
+It must be applied to the root project before others plugins dependent on it. \
 You create `LoggerFactory` for a `project` or a `task`

 ```kotlin